 Friday 5 May 2017

-Due to the large number of participants, Friday afternoon the first group of twenty participants could visited the Schmuckindustriemuseum. (iets over dit museum).
-First guided tour through the Technical Museum of the Pforzheim jewellery and watch industry.
+Due to the large number of participants, Friday afternoon the first group of twenty participants could visit the Schmuckindustriemuseum (Technical Museum of the Pforzheim Jewellery and Watch Industry).

 Meanwhile, in front of the Schmuckwelten on the Leopold Square in the pedestrian area, the first strokes were given to the sheet of fine silver that had to cumulate in the common bowl.
 This year’s hammering knew an interesting complication.
 The Pforzheimer fire brigade didn’t allow open fire.
 Therefor every now and then someone had to go to the goldsmith school uphill in order to anneal the object.

 At 7 PM the HammerClub Exhibition 2017 was officially opened, together with a show on gold in the exhibition rooms of the Sparkasse Pforzheim/Calw.
 Peter Schmitt held a speach, and on behalf behalf of the HammerClub Achim Heinkel thanked the City of Pforzheim and the Sparkasse for their support and sponsoring.
 The opening was followed by an informal reception with drinks and finger food.
 During this gathering everyone could give extra attention to the exhibits and discuss the used techniques.
 After visiting the exhibition, balloting for the HammerClub Awards 2017 and nice talks, a large group of silversmiths gathered in the typical German baiting place Schloßkeller Pforzheim.
 In a relaxed atmosphere we changed stories and ideas, meanwhile adding some extra kilojoules (liquid or solid) to our bodies.